Trick: Traverse Binary Tree with Stack

 Prerequisites

-Generally, recursive traversal or level-order traversal is sufficient for handling binary trees.
+Typically, using recursive or level-order traversal methods is sufficient for handling binary trees.

-Therefore, the content of this article is solely for expanding your thinking, and you are not required to master it.
-If you are not interested, feel free to skip the content of this article.
+Therefore, the content of this article is for expanding your thinking and is not necessary to master.
+If you're not interested, feel free to skip it.

-DFS/BFS Traversal of Binary Trees introduced recursive traversal and level-order traversal methods for binary trees, which are the simplest and most practical methods.
+DFS/BFS Traversal of Binary Trees presented methods for recursive and level-order traversal of binary trees, which are the simplest and most practical.

-Some readers have asked me how to convert the recursive framework for preorder, inorder, and postorder traversals into an iterative form.
-I used to memorize some code templates for implementing iterative preorder, inorder, and postorder traversals of binary trees.
-These templates are relatively short and easy to remember, but they lack generality.
+Some readers have asked me how to convert pre-order, in-order, and post-order recursive frameworks into iterative forms.
+I have memorized some iterative templates for binary tree traversal in the past; they are short and easy to remember but lack versatility.

 :